 You Can Actually Have Breakfast at Tiffany’s

 The Blue Box Cafe offers breakfast inside Tiffany’s Fifth Avenue flagship store.
 Breakfast is $29/person, Lunch is $39, and a tea service in the afternoon is available for $49.
-For a little girl who loves the movies and parents of an only-child who want to give her everything, it seemed like a bargain.
+For a little girl who loves the movies and the parents of an only-child who want to give her everything, it seemed like a bargain.

 We wanted to recreate the opening scene of Breakfast at Tiffany’s and for that we had a custom dress made by a designer for children’s dresses, Maisie Jayne.
 We reached out on Instagram and she was happy to help with this special request.
 Here is the result: